DevAmirHub/DevAmirHub/README.md

 </p>

 <p align="center">
-  <b>Backend Developer | Laravel & WordPress Specialist | Familiar with Modern Frontend Technologies</b>
+  <b>Backend Developer | Laravel & WordPress Specialist | Experienced with Modern Frontend Technologies</b>
 </p>

 ---

 ## About Me
 I’m a passionate **Backend Developer** focused on building robust, scalable, and maintainable web applications.

-My main expertise lies in **Laravel and WordPress development**, where I design efficient architectures, develop APIs, and create high-performance backend systems and familiar with NestJs and architectures of it.
+My main expertise lies in **Laravel and WordPress development**, where I design efficient architectures, develop RESTful APIs, and build high-performance backend systems.
+I also have experience with **NestJS** and its architectural patterns.

-While backend development is my core strength, I am also **familiar with modern frontend technologies** such as **React, Next.js, Livewire 3 and Css Freamwork like Tailwind CSS, and 3D Library like Three.js**, allowing me to collaborate effectively across the full stack.
+While backend development is my core strength, I have solid experience working with modern frontend technologies such as **React, Next.js, Livewire 3**, and CSS frameworks like **Tailwind CSS**, as well as 3D libraries like **Three.js**.
+This allows me to collaborate effectively across the full stack.

-I have a solid understanding of **Design Patterns**, **MVC Architecture**, and **Clean Code principles**, and I always strive to write modular and maintainable code.
+I have a strong understanding of **Design Patterns**, **MVC Architecture**, and **Clean Code principles**, and I always strive to write modular, maintainable, and scalable code.
-Additionally, I’m mindful of **UI/UX principles**, ensuring that the systems I build contribute to a smooth and intuitive user experience.
+Additionally, I pay attention to **UI/UX principles** to ensure the systems I build provide a smooth and intuitive user experience.

 ---